John-smith088/TriviaGame/README.md

 # Python Trivia Game with Pygame
 Description
-This Python trivia game is built using Pygame and consists of 29 random trivia questions.
-Each question has 4 answer choices, among which one is correct.
+This Python trivia game uses Pygame and consists of 29 random trivia questions.
+Each question has four answer choices, among which one is correct.
 The game provides a graphical user interface (GUI) created using Pygame, offering an interactive and engaging experience for players to test their knowledge.

 # Features
-29 Random Trivia Questions: Enjoy a variety of questions covering diverse topics.
+- 29 Random Trivia Questions: Enjoy a variety of questions covering diverse topics.
-4 Answer Choices per Question: Choose from multiple options for each question.
+- 4 Answer Choices per Question: Choose from multiple options for each question.
-Interactive GUI: Built using Pygame to provide a visually appealing and user-friendly interface.
+- Interactive GUI: Built using Pygame to provide a visually appealing and user-friendly interface.
-Score Tracking: Keep track of your score as you answer the questions.
+- Score Tracking: Keep track of your score as you answer the questions.

 # How to Play
 1. Installation: